arpitbbhayani/knowledge-base/distributed-systems/distributed-transactions-two-phase-commit-protocol/README.md

 If the order service fails to reserve any of these, we roll back the reservation and abort the transaction informing the user that the order is not placed.
 Reservation comes with a timer, which means if we cannot assign a reserved food item to order in "n" minutes, we will be releasing the reservation, making them available for other transactions.

-We move forward to the Commit phase only when the order service reserves both - a food item and a delivery agent.
+We move forward to the Commit phase only when the order service reserves both- a food item and a delivery agent.

 ✨ Phase 2: Commit